HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing.markdown

 Once the **Deep Compare** operation completes, you may use the arrows on the left to move an item from one server to another and double clicking on an item finds it in the tree.

-After performing a **Deep Compare**, Razl will know if an item contains different items under it even if the item isn't expanded.
+After performing a **Deep Compare**, Sitecore Razl will know if an item contains different items under it even if the item isn't expanded.
 This is indicated on the item in the tree using a blue arrow need the expand toggle:

 ![](/Images/Razl-V4/deepcomparedifference.png)